Ovum-Programming-Language/OvumLanguage/README.md

 * **Primitive types**: passed by value (copied)
 * **Reference types**: all user-defined and non-primitive types (including `String` and all arrays) are **passed by reference** (const by default)
-* **Immutability**: By default, references are considered immutable (the function cannot rebind them or mutate the object's content unless allowed via `mut`)
+* **Immutability**: By default, references are considered immutable (the function cannot rebind them or mutate the object's content unless allowed via `var`)

 ### Type System Characteristics